-Triggering signals The lower part of Figure 25 illustrates the use of a signal-context capability by the signal producer.
+Triggering signals The lower part of Figure 24 illustrates the use of a signal-context capability by the signal producer.

 - 1. Now in possession of the signal-context capability, the signal producer creates a so-called signal transmitter for the capability.
-The signal transmitter can be used to trigger a signal by calling the submit method.
-This method returns immediately.
+The signal transmitter can be used to trigger a signal by calling the submit function.
+This function returns immediately.
 In contrast to a remote procedure call, the submission of a signal is a fire-and-forget operation. - 2.
-At the time when the signal producer submitted the first signal, the signal handler is not yet ready to handle them.
+At the time when the signal producer submitted the first signals, the signal handler is not yet ready to handle them.
 It is still busy with other things.
-Once the signal handler becomes ready to receive a new signal, the pending signal is delivered, which triggers the execution of the corresponding signal-handler method.
-Note that signals are not buffered.
-If signals are triggered at a high rate, multiple signals may result in only a single execution of the signal handler.
-For this reason, the handler cannot infer the number of events from the number of signal-handler invocations.
-In situations where such information is needed, the signal handler must retrieve it via another mechanism such as an RPC call to query the most current status of the server that produced the signals. - 3.
-After handling the first batch of signals, the signal handler component blocks and becomes ready for another signal or RPC request.
+However, the number of submitted signals is recorded.
+Once the signal handler finally calls the wait-for-signal function at the signal receiver, the call immediately returns the information about the context, to which the signals refer, and the number of signals that were submitted for this context. - 3.
+After handling the first batch of signals, the signal handler component blocks its execution by calling the signal receiver's wait-for-signal function again.
 This time, no signals are immediately pending.
-After a while, however, the signal producer submits another signal, which eventually triggers another execution of the signal handler.
+After a while, however, the signal producer submits another signal, which eventually wakes up the signal handler with the information about the associated context.

 In contrast to remote procedure calls, signals carry no payload.
 If signals carried any payload, this payload would need to be buffered somewhere.
 Regardless of where this information is buffered, the buffer could overrun if signals are submitted at a higher rate than handled.
 There might be two approaches to deal with this situation.
 The first option would be to drop the payload once the buffer overruns, which would make the mechanism indeterministic, which is hardly desirable.
 The second option would be to sacrifice the fire-and-forget semantics at the producer side, blocking the producer when the buffer is full.
 However, this approach would put the liveliness of the producer at the whim of the signal handler.
 Consequently, signals are void of any payload.
+However, the number of signals is recorded, which does not require a buffer but merely a counter.
+Note that this counter could overflow in the presence of a producer that constantly submits signals.

-Figure 26: Establishing shared memory between client and server.
+Figure 25: Establishing shared memory between client and server.
 The server interacts with core's RAM service.
-Both client and server interact with the region maps of their respective PD sessions at core.
+Both client and server interact with core's RM service.